jondot/frenzy_bunnies/README.md

 * Durable per configuration
 * The exchange is created and named by default `frenzy_bunnies`
-* Each worker is bound to an AMQP queue named `my_queue`_`environment` with the environment postfix appended automatically.
+* Each worker is bound to an AMQP queue named `my_queue_environment` with the environment postfix appended automatically.
 * The routing key on the exchange is of the same name and bound to the queue.

-## Contributing
+# Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+Fork, implement, add tests, pull request, get my everlasting thanks and a respectable place here :).

+# Copyright

+Copyright (c) 2012 [Dotan Nahum](http://gplus.to/dotan) [@jondot](http://twitter.com/jondot).
+See MIT-LICENSE for further details.